bizkite-co/handterm/docs/worklog/github-command-navigation/tasks.md

 The GitHubCommand `github -t` loads one level of the github tree of a repo into the `localStorage`

-It then is supposed to use `navigationUtils` to navigate to a url with `activity=tree` in the querystring parameters.
+It then is supposed to use `navigationUtils.ts` to navigate to a url with `activity=tree` in the querystring parameters.

 That is not working.
 The `navigate` command does not seem to be working.